ibm-cloud-docs/vpc/bare_metal_server_profile.md

 {: #view-bare-metal-servers-profile-api}
 {: api}

-List all bare metal server profiles available in a region by running the following API request:
+List all bare metal server profiles that are available in a region by running the following API request:

 ```text
 curl -X GET \